ddurdle/avakindle/README.md

 # infokindle
 Changing a Kindle into a Kindle information display (that refreshes the screen on a defined scheduled).

+## CHANGES
+#### added USE_SMTP: toggle on/off sending log via SMTP
+#### added USE_WAN: toggle on/off using a WAN connection
+#### added USE_NTP: toggle on/off updating time with NTP
+#### renamed download_lib to download_new_img: renamed with a more appropriate name

 This project is extended from the avakindle project.
-I've generalized.
+GREAT KUDOS GOES OUT TO THE ORIGINAL AUTHOR.
+I've generalized his code for a slightly different purpose.
 I'm attaching the original readme below:

 # avakindle
 Remote public warning display based on amazon kindle DX with OS version 2.5.8